marjoleinF/pre/README.md

 <img src="inst/README-figures/README-importance-1.png" width="400px" />

-The resulting plot shows that Temperature and wind are most strongly associated with Ozone levels, while Solar.R and Day are somewhat, but much less strongly, associated with Ozone levels.
+The resulting plot shows that Temperature and Wind are most strongly associated with Ozone levels, while Solar.R and Day are somewhat, but much less strongly, associated with Ozone levels.
 Variable Month is not included in the plotted variable importances, indicating that it is not associated with Ozone levels.
 The variable and baselearner importances are saved in `imps$varimps` and `imps$baseimps`, respectively.

 We can obtain partial dependence plots to assess the effect of single predictor variables on the outcome using the `singleplot()` function: